qTox/qTox/doc/coding_standards.md

 limit slightly if there are tokens that should not be split.
 Comments should wrap around unless they include elements that cannot be split (e.g. URLs).

-Line breaks should be added before all opening braces and after all template specializations except for the `extern "C"` specifier.
-Lambdas have special rules that need to be handled seperately, see section below.
+Line breaks should be added before braces on enum, function, record definitions and after all template specializations except for the `extern "C"` specifier.
+Lambdas have special rules that need to be handled separately, see section below.

+Other control structures should not have line breaks before braces.

 Braces should be added for all control structures, even those whose bodies only contain a single line.